IELTS Vocabulary S (Part 5)

 sympathetic adj.
 Having a fellow-feeling for or like feelings with another or others.

 symphonic adj.
-Characterized by a harmonious or agreeable mingling of sounds.
+Characterised by a harmonious or agreeable mingling of sounds.

 symphonious adj.
 Marked by a harmonious or agreeable mingling of sounds.